The University of Western Australia Information

 Permanent residency

-If you're applying for an Assured Pathway to Medicine, Dental Medicine, Pharmacy or Podiatry you must be granted permanent residency by Friday 29 September 2023 - the closing date for application to these courses.
+If you're applying for an Assured Pathway to Medicine, Dental Medicine, Pharmacy or Podiatry you must be granted permanent residency by Mondy 30 September 2024 - the closing date for application to these courses.
 Applicants for all other courses must be granted Australian permanent resident status by the final closing date for TISC applications.
-If you haven't achieved permanent residency by this date, you should apply as an international student for a full-fee place directly through UWA Admissions.
+If you haven't achieved permanent residency by this date, you should apply as an international student for a full-fee place directly through UWA.

 • Further information